18 Signs of a Bad Interview (+ How to Spot Them)

 - Not engaging with the interviewer, like asking them questions

-Is A 15 Minute Interview A Bad Sign
+Is a 15-Minute Interview a Bad Sign

 Time the interview took is often the biggest question interviewers have.
 If you are curious how long an interview should last, read out the guide here.
 Time can be an indicator that the interview didn't go well.
 But what is a larger indicator is how the interviewer ended the conversation.
 Did they seem aggravated?
 Did it feel as though you didn't have chemistry?
 Use that as your indicator more so than time.
-Though a 15-minute interview is very short and in 80% of cases, would not be considered a positive sign.
+Though a 15-minute interview is concise and, in 80% of cases, would not be considered a positive sign.

 18 Signs That an Interview Went Badly